alexanderchuranov/Metaresc/README.md

 `MR_SAVE_CINIT`/`MR_SAVE_JSON`/`MR_SAVE_XML1`/`MR_SAVE_XML2`/`MR_SAVE_SCM`
 are string based serialization and require only two arguments: type of the pointer and pointer on data.
-Type of the pointer by default should be specified as C language talken.
+Type of the pointer by default should be specified as C language token.
 Save macro do verification that data pointer matches specified type and after that convert type to a string.
 The rest of serialization process require type only as a string.
 It might happen that user serialization function gets data